Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Leave for validation of experience

-If you are a trainee, your maternity leave is taken into account within the duration of the internship within the limit of 10me the total duration of the internship (i.e. within the 36-day limit for a one-year internship).
+If you are a trainee, your maternity leave is taken into account for the duration of the traineeship up to a maximum of 10me the total duration of the internship (i.e. up to 36 days for a one-year internship).

 Example :

-If you work part-time, you are automatically reinstated full-time while on maternity leave.
+If you work part-time, you are automatically reinstated full-time during your maternity leave.

-You can absence permissions, if service requirements allow it, from the beginning ofe month of pregnancy, up to one hour per day.
+You can benefit of absence authorizations, if the service requirements allow, from the beginning of 3e month of pregnancy, up to one hour per day.

-You may also be granted leave of absence, if operational requirements permit, to attend the delivery preparation sessions and mandatory medical examinations.
+You may also be granted leave of absence, if operational requirements permit, to attend childbirth preparation sessions and mandatory medical examinations.

 At the end of the leave, you are reassigned to your former job.
-If this is not possible, you are assigned to an equivalent job, closest to your last place of work.
+If this is not possible, you are assigned to an equivalent job, which is closest to your last place of work.

-You can request to be assigned to a job closer to your home, if deployment priorities for certain officers allow.
+You can apply to be posted to a job closer to home, if the transfer priorities for certain staff allow it.

-If you are a contractual CDD: titleContent or CDI: titleContent, you must be on or parental leave for maternity leave.
+If you are contracted in CSD: titleContent or DTA: titleContent, you must be in or parental leave to benefit from maternity leave.

-If your pregnancy occurs during parental leave, your parental leave automatically ends on the date from which you are granted maternity leave.
+If your pregnancy occurs during parental leave, your parental leave automatically ends on the date from which you take maternity leave.

-Maternity leave is automatically granted upon request to your duty manager.
+Maternity leave is automatically granted when you request it from your head of department.

 Your application must be accompanied by a certificate issued by the doctor or midwife following your pregnancy.
-This certificate certifies the pregnancy status and specifies the presumed date of delivery.
+This certificate attests to the state of pregnancy and specifies the presumed date of delivery.

 You cannot give up your maternity leave.
-Even if you do not ask for it, you are placed on maternity leave.
+Even if you don't ask, you're put on maternity leave.

 How long is the leave?